NyAinaRakoto/NyAinaRakoto.github.io/_pages/about.md

 ![An example of a species of lemur in the Northern part of Madagascar (*Eulemur coronatus*)](https://NyAinaRakoto.github.io/Lemur.JPG)
+An example of a species of lemur in the Northern part of Madagascar (*Eulemur coronatus*) (c) Rindra

-![Baobab trees in Morondava, Madagascar](https://NyAinaRakoto.github.io/images/Baobab.JPG)
+![Baobab trees in Morondava, Madagascar](https://NyAinaRakoto.github.io/images/Baobab.JPG) Baobab trees in Morondava, Madagascar